Scartella cristata: Distribution

 It lives in the western Atlantic from Bermuda, Florida, and northern Gulf of Mexico to Brazil, and in the eastern Atlantic from Mauritania and the Canary Islands to Namibia.
-The fish can be found in the southern Mediterranean, including near Milan, Sicily, and the Peloponnese (Greece).ref name="iucn status 19 November 2021"/> Records from the western Pacific are regarded as doubtful and may refer to the maned blenny (Scartella emarginata).
+The fish can be found in the southern Mediterranean, including near Milan, Sicily, and the Peloponnese (Greece).
+Records from the western Pacific are regarded as doubtful and may refer to the maned blenny (Scartella emarginata).